The Texas Chain Saw Massacre: Development

 The concept for The Texas Chain Saw Massacre arose in the early 1970s while Tobe Hooper was working as an assistant film director at the University of Texas at Austin and as a documentary cameraman.
 He had already developed a story involving the elements of isolation, the woods, and darkness.
 He credited the graphic coverage of violence by San Antonio news outlets as one inspiration for the film and based elements of the plot on murderer Ed Gein, who committed his crimes in 1950s Wisconsin; Gein inspired other horror films such as Psycho (1960) and The Silence of the Lambs (1991).
-During development, Hooper used the working titles of Headcheese and Leatherface.
+During development, several names for the film were considered, including Saturn in Retrograde, Head Cheese, Stalking Leatherface, and Leatherface.

 Hooper has cited changes in the cultural and political landscape as central influences on the film.
-His intentional misinformation, that the "film you are about to see is true", was a response to being "lied to by the government about things that were going on all over the world", including Watergate, the 1973 oil crisis, and "the massacres and atrocities in the Vietnam War".
+His intentional misinformation, that the "film you are about to see is true", was a response to being "lied to by the government about things that were going on all over the world".
+It reflected the skepticism against the Richard Nixon administration in the wake of the Watergate, the 1973 oil crisis, the 1973 economic recession, and "the massacres and atrocities in the Vietnam War".
 The "lack of sentimentality and the brutality of things" that Hooper noticed while watching the local news, whose graphic coverage was epitomized by "showing brains spilled all over the road", led to his belief that "man was the real monster here, just wearing a different face, so I put a literal mask on the monster in my film".
 The idea of using a chainsaw as the murder weapon came to Hooper while he was in the hardware section of a busy store, contemplating how to speed his way through the crowd.

 Hooper and Kim Henkel cowrote the screenplay and formed Vortex, Inc. with Henkel as president and Hooper as vice president.
 They asked Bill Parsley, a friend of Hooper, to provide funding.
 Parsley formed a company named MAB, Inc. through which he invested $60,000 in the production.
 In return, MAB owned 50% of the film and its profits.
 Production manager Ron Bozman told most of the cast and crew that he would have to defer part of their salaries until after it was sold to a distributor.
 Vortex made the idea more attractive by awarding them a share of its potential profits, ranging from 0.25 to 6%, similar to mortgage points.
 The cast and crew were not informed that Vortex owned only 50%, which meant their points were worth half of the assumed value.